 1. Ask About Available Spaces

 These days, many places have lactation rooms or are happy to make private arrangements for those who need them, but you’ll never know if you don’t ask!
 So, ask the front desk or another employee (a manager is probably best) if there is available space for nursing mothers.

 You can even do an internet search to see if a nursing room is available close to you.

-If there is, then your problem is solved and you can pump as you normally would.
+If there is, your problem is solved and you can pump as you normally would.
 If not, then get ready, it’s time to embark on your first public pumping adventure!

 2. Wear Your Pumping Bra

 If you’re going to be pumping in public, it’s best to put your pumping bra on at home and wear it for the day, if possible.
 If your hands-free bra has holes in the nipples without an enclosure, affix a breast pad in them to cover the nipple and provide you protection while you’re wearing the bra full-time.

-If you don’t own a hands-free pumping bra, you can always DIY yours.
+If you don’t own a hands-free pumping bra, you can always convert yours.
 Cut small holes in the nipples of an old sports bra and affix breast pads inside to provide coverage and protection when you are wearing the bra.
 When you pump, remove the breast pads and slip the flanges through the holes.

-If you find yourself needing to pump publicly without planning, or you couldn’t wear your hands-free pumping bra all day, move your regular bra above your breasts and put on your pumping bra while under your nursing cover.
+If you find yourself needing to pump publicly without planning, or if you couldn’t wear your hands-free pumping bra all day, move your regular bra above your breasts, and put on your pumping bra while under your nursing cover.

 Another alternative is to privately change into your pumping bra in the bathroom, even if you don’t intend to pump in there.

 Evaluate how frequently you’ll need to pump in public, and in which settings it’s most likely to occur.
 Choose your pump accordingly.